amadigan/fintechdemo/plan.md

 system, a multi-module maven project would be used, and functionality would be split into separate lambda functions.
 The way functionality is split might take many forms, but at minimum "frontend" (REST) and "backend" (event processing) would be separate lambda functions.

-This will be a Sprint Boot application running on AWS Lambda with a DynamoDB database.
+This will be a Spring Boot application running on AWS Lambda with a DynamoDB database.
 Transactions written to by REST will lack a sequence number.
 DynamoDB will stream the transactions to Lambda, and the Lambda will transactionally write the sequence number to the transaction.
 Deposits increase the balance of the account, and payments decrease the "pending" amount.
 It is assumed a later process would "settle" pending transactions to the balance.
 In a larger system, deposits may also be "pending" before settling.